 Geotargeting is best used in combination with other targeting options to get the best from your marketing campaigns.

-To add more sophisticated location targeting to your marketing strategy, create an account now, or book a demo of the platform.
+To add more sophisticated location targeting to your marketing strategy, create an account, or book a demo.